dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/howto.md

    ...", ignore it and click on "skip to the next step".
 1. You will see a message to accept an assignment.
-Once you accept the assignment, GitHub will provide you with a link that you can use to access yor personal code repository for the assignment.
+Once you accept the assignment, GitHub will provide you with a link that you can use to access your personal code repository for the assignment.
 You may need to refresh the page to see the link to your repository.
 Once you see the link, follow it.
 You will now be on a page that we call your *personal assignment repository page*.